Personalized home tutoring by top UofA Graduates! 98% satisfaction rate

 The student wanted to meet in order to review for her finals.
 She needed a refresher for balancing equations, predicting reactions, and writing ionic equations.
 She was able to recall how to do the problems.
 Overall, she has been a very strong student.
 She is very organized and a hard worker.

-Your tutors provide high quality instruction that can lead to markedly better results.
-Students in Tucson find themselves more confident and more prepared to face challenging tests and attain top scores with help from a tutor.
+Each tutor provides high quality instruction that can lead to markedly better results.
+Students in Tucson, AZ find themselves more confident and more prepared to face challenging tests and attain top scores with help from a tutor.